netdata/netdata/packaging/installer/methods/source.md

     required release, and download the `go.d.plugin-*.tar.gz` file for your system type and CPu architecture and the `config.tar.gz` configuration file archive.
-3. Extract the `go.d.plugin-*.tar.gz` archive into a temprary location, and then copy the single file in the archive to `/usr/libexec/netdata/plugins.d` or the equivalent location for your build of Netdata and rename it to `go.d.plugin`.
+3. Extract the `go.d.plugin-*.tar.gz` archive into a temporary location, and then copy the single file in the archive to `/usr/libexec/netdata/plugins.d` or the equivalent location for your build of Netdata and rename it to `go.d.plugin`.